-Addison's Disease: After winning a seat in Congress in 1947, he became very sick and was diagnosed with Addison’s disease, an inability of the body to make cortisone.
-We know that taking cortisone could shut down his own adrenal glands to deprive his body of its own natural production of cortisone.
+After winning a seat in the House of Representatives in 1947 at age 30, he became very sick and was diagnosed with Addison’s disease, an inability of his adrenal glands to make cortisone.
+He took cortisone-type drugs daily for the rest of his life.
+Taking cortisone shut down his own adrenal glands to deprive his body of its own natural production of cortisone.
+Since suppressed adrenal glands are unable to produce cortisone, a person’s blood pressure can drop and he can go into shock and die.
+Cortisone is necessary to maintain blood pressure in times of physical crisis.
 All people who take cortisone for more than a week should be cautioned that in the next several months:

 • if they are in an accident, they may need an immediate shot of cortisone, and